 Being out negotiated by them is no bad thing.
 Think of it as a game you play with your children.
 As long as everyone sticks the rules it’s all good.

 Our role is to guide them away from dubious practices, and towards considerate communications that end in win-win solutions.
 By ensuring they play fair we set them up for greatness.
 And a life where they can win and feel good about themselves for it.
 After all, isn’t that what we all want for our kids?

 When you catch negotiation in action take a moment to ask yourself the following questions.
 In practicing them often you will gradually change the way you respond to your child when they get too close to the line between persuasion and manipulation.
 And their skills and abilities to say on this side of the line will slowly evolve too:

 - What is my child really trying to achieve here?
 (This won’t necessarily be the specific thing they are talking about.)

 - Am I in a position (physically and emotionally!) to be properly receptive?
-(If not you need to stall – get out of the bubble and blow it up again later, on more favourable terms.)
+(If not, you need to stall – get out of the bubble and blow it up again later, on more favorable terms.)

 - How can I turn the discussion into one that is mutually respectful and with an outcome that leaves us both feeling good?

 Looking at persuasion and manipulation in a wider context is crucial to helping your child understand how valuable – and also how potentially damaging – these skills can be.
 Keep these suggestions in mind for the future: